glycerine/greenpack/README.md

 greenpack news, December 2024
 ===============

+### Automatic pointer Dedup off by default for now.

+2025 January 12: In v0.529.0 I have turned off pointer dedup by default because it Encode/Decode was producing some errors that I have not had time to track down.
+For now you'll want to manually dedup pointers.
+Marshal/Unmarshal has never supported pointer dedup so it was never affected.

 ### December 2024: SQL support.

 As of v0.520.0, adding `-sql mariadb` to the usual go generate annoation, e.g.